Unity-Technologies/com.unity.multiplayer.docs/docs/learn/dealing-with-latency.md

 <!-- TODO add diagram examples (stun grenade for example) and flow of reconciliation -->

 :::info
 While Netcode for GameObjects does not have a full implementation of Client Side Prediction and Reconciliation, you can build Client Side Prediction and Reconciliation on top of our existing Client Side Anticipation building-blocks, `AnticipatedNetworkVariable` and `AnticipatedNetworkTransform`.
 These components allow differentiating between the "authoritative" value and the value that is shown to the players.
 These components provide most of the information needed to implement prediction, but do require you to implement certain aspects yourself.

-The aspects that Netcode for GameObjects does not provide built-in solutions for are:

-- Network Input, to transmit input from a client to a server/host to enable client control of server-authoritative objects
-- Client-side input history, to be able to reapply inputs in the `OnReanticipate` callbacks as new server data arrives
-- Client-side replay, to resimulate previous frames or ticks to create new predictions when new server data arrives (we do provide client-side rollback to the authoritative position, but reconciliation is handled through a single callback rather than a frame-by-frame or tick-by-tick prediction loop.)

-A [sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/tree/main/Experimental/Anticipation%20Sample) is provided in our samples repository that shows a simplified implementation of client-side prediction for a few variables and a single player object.
-This sample does not show full game state rollback and replay, which can be accomplished using the `NetworkManager.OnReanticipate` delegate to create your own prediction loop.
-(The sample shows a smaller-scale prediction loop for only the single player object within the player object's `OnReanticipate` callback.)
+Because of the complexity inherent in building a full client prediction system, the details of that are left as an exercise for the user, and we recommend only advanced users pursue this option.

-For more information, see  [`AnticipatedNetworkVariable`](../basics/networkvariable.md#AnticipatedNetworkVariable) and   [`AnticipatedNetworkTransform`](../components/networktransform.md#AnticipatedNetworkTransform)
+For more information, see the [`Client Anticipation`](../advanced-topics/client-anticipation.md) documentation.

 :::